samwing365/IntroToProg-Python-Mod05/README.md

 # IntroToProg-Python
-This Rep. will be used for reveiwing homework files.
+This Rep. will be used for reviewing homework files.